martenson/galaxy-tool-task/assignment.md

 The result of this assignment should at minimum include an `.xml` file with the Galaxy tool definition.
 You can also include a paragraph or two explaining your thinking about the asignment or describe the steps taken.
 We will take these notes into consideration when evaluating.

 You do not have to include parameters other than what is needed for the conversion.
-We will evaluate by putting your tool in Galaxy and running it on the test data provided in the `test-data` directory.
+We will evaluate by putting your tool in Galaxy and running it on the test data provided in the `/test-data` directory.
 The result is most probably correct if the following Galaxy Tool test passes:

 ```xml
     <tests>